 The final season of Vikings will begin in December…

-The highly anticipated sixth season of History’s Vikings has set a premiere date for 4th December in America, which means a 5th December streaming start for the first half of the series’ swansong on Amazon Prime Video UK.
+The highly anticipated sixth season of History’s Vikings has set a premiere date for 4th December in America, and Amazon Prime Video UK has now confirmed a 5th December streaming start for the first half of the series’ swansong.
 As usual, the season will be split into two sets of ten episodes, and the back half will arrive in 2020.

 Check out the first trailer for season 6 below…